fmu2/snag_release/README.md

 ## To Reproduce Our Results on MAD
 **Download Features and Annotations**
-* Download *mad.tar.gz* (`md5sum dd4fc6f8e2297eb10a1c82d405b03658`) from [this Google Drive link](https://drive.google.com/file/d/10jZ5U9XStwM5xD__zhWJToatKzScQys5/view?usp=sharing).
-The file includes CLIP features in npy format and annotations in json format.
+* ~~Download *mad.tar.gz* (`md5sum dd4fc6f8e2297eb10a1c82d405b03658`) from [this Google Drive link](https://drive.google.com/file/d/10jZ5U9XStwM5xD__zhWJToatKzScQys5/view?usp=sharing).
+The file includes CLIP features in npy format and annotations in json format.~~ The MAD dataset owner has requested us to remove the link.
+Please download the features from the [official MAD repository](https://github.com/Soldelli/MAD).
+We will upload a preprocessing script shortly.

 **Details**: We use the official CLIP features from [here](https://github.com/Soldelli/MAD).
 The features are extracted using CLIP ViT-L/14 with a frame rate of `5 fps`.
 This gives one feature vector every `0.2` seconds.